kaishin/redalemeden.com/content/posts/2012-02-13-twitter-ios-showdown-round-2/index.md

 For long-time readers, here is what's new:

-* Here comes a new challenger: Twitterrific.
+* Here comes a new challenger!
+It's called Twitterrific.

 * User flow is taken into account this time by adding the interactions required to take the user back to the main timeline in each task.